Hover Bovver

 Hover Bovver is a 1983 maze video game written by Jeff Minter released for the Commodore 64.
 A port to Atari 8-bit computers by Aaron Liddiment followed in 1984.
 Like many of Minter's other games, it has an offbeat sense of humour.
 The background music is based on the folk tune "Country Gardens" by Percy Grainger, arranged by James Lisney.

 Plot

-The purpose of the game is to mow the lawn (using the neighbour's mower) whilst avoiding static obstacles – the flowerbeds – and mobile enemies, including the neighbour himself.
+The object of the game is to mow the lawn (using a neighbour's mower) whilst avoiding static obstacles – the flowerbeds – and mobile enemies, including the neighbour himself.
 The player's pet dog will antagonise the neighbour and keep him away, but as the dog itself is vulnerable to the mower, care must be taken not to run it over.

 Gameplay

 The lawnmower is controlled with the joystick.
 Completion of a level requires to mowing every square of grass on the screen.
 The mower moves slowly at first, but accelerates rapidly if the joystick is held in a single direction, encouraging the player to optimise a route to include as many long, straight lines as possible.